 A sparkling, modern kitchen will not only drastically increase the value of your home but it will likely speed up how quickly your home will sell.
 The average kitchen renovation can have a return on investment of nearly 54 percent!

 As for your other rooms, some decluttering, staging, and a fresh coat of paint should do the trick.
 If you feel your bathroom and kitchen are modern, but it’s the other rooms lacking, you can probably get away with just lowering the price a little.

 What if I don’t want to do a renovation?What if I don’t want to do a renovation?

 Not pricing your home right the first time can cause it to sit on the market longer than you want and even selling for less.
-Come appraisal time, the true value of your home will come out anyway.
+Then, come appraisal time, the true value of your home will come out anyway.

 Even if you hate the idea of a renovation, take a look into your budget and finances.
 Then, see what your remaining mortgage payment is.
 If you need a higher sale price to help pay off the remainder of your mortgage, the renovation can be worth it in the long run.